ntbrock/iwphys/notes/2020Mar20 IWP6 Javascript Refactor Analysis.md

 ## RK4 Proposal

-New JS File called:   iwp6-calculator-rk4.js
+New JS File called:   iwp6-calculator-rk4.js  or  version7/app/calculator/rk4.js

-Refactor Euler's out to iwp6-calculator-euler.js
+Refactor Euler's out to iwp6-calculator-euler.js  or  version7/app/calculator/euler.js

+What are the common traits/functions that each calculator must have?
+Do we relocate the designer hints / schema requirements here?

-Refactor the compileCalculator and main calculator loop to iwp6-calculator.js
+Refactor the compileCalculator and main calculator loop to iwp6-calculator.js or version7/app/calculator/calculator.js

 Revisit if method signature is ok, can this be independently tested?
+A good next step would be to build a clean room re-impementation of

 ( resultVariable, calculator, calculateStep, vars, verbose, objectName )

 Write standalone, NO user interface unit tests test-calculator-rk4.js

 Invoke the rk4 tests from play / nashhorn?
-Better Js testing framework?
+(Heavy) Better Js testing framework?
+Yes = Jest

-## General Proposal
+## General Refactor Proposal

+Strongly consider going to animatorsj-version7/, new .js project with pre-compiling, minification, and unit testing!

 ### Objectification